splunk/splunk-connect-for-snmp-poller/BUILD_STEPS.md

 # Development Instructions for Poller

-> This file is used as a reference steps while working on development aspects of SNMP Poller component of Splunk Connect for SNMP!
+> This file is being used as a reference steps while working on development aspects of SNMP Poller component of Splunk Connect for SNMP!

 ### To add new python module (example)